-One of Madden’s first acts as director was to establish leadership training for squad and section leaders.
-Each fall, this group of elected student leaders participate in classroom sessions, as well as workshops to further understand their roll as teachers of the younger members of the Spartan Band.
-Additional programs have also been designed for the SMB membership to help deal with the issues of alcohol and drug education, hazing, and harassment.
+Madden, Thornton (Associate SMB Director), and Brough (long time visual instructor) continue to teach a two-day leadership seminar for SMB squad and section leaders.
+Each fall, this group of elected student leaders participates in classroom sessions, as well as workshops to further understand their roll as teachers of the younger members of the Spartan Band.
+Leadership training was established in the fall of 1991.
+Additionally, programs have been designed for the SMB Membership dealing with the issues of alcohol and drug education, as well as hazing and harassment.

 A world-class teaching staff is at the heart of the Spartan Marching Band.
 Dr. Jon Weber (20 seasons as Drum line Instructor) and Mr. Peter Eichler (Color Guard instructor) headline these 2 specialty areas.
 Talented graduate assistants come from all over the country to earn advanced degrees in Wind Conducting, contribute to the teaching mission of the SMB.
 Talented and motivated students create the formula that produces the incredible, world-renown Spartan Marching Band each and every season!

 TRADITION, INNOVATION, & EXCELLENCE: These are the trademarks of the Michigan State University Spartan Marching Band.
 Throughout its long and proud history, the Spartan Band has adhered to these watchwords, and will continue to do so for all the years to come.